DataIntellectTech/TorQ/docs/Overview.md

 Do I Really Have to Read This Whole Document?
 -----------------------------------------------

 Hopefully not.
-The core of AquaQ TorQ is a script called torq.q and we have tried to make it as descriptive as possible, so perhaps that will suffice.
+The core of Data Intellect TorQ is a script called torq.q and we have tried to make it as descriptive as possible, so perhaps that will suffice.
 The first place to look will be in the config files, the main one being \$KDBCONFIG/settings/default.q.
 This should contain a lot of